sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 1. Background
 --------------

 Stratified random sampling is an easy to use, easy to understand, and well supported sampling design (for more information, see Olofsson et al. 2014.).
 With stratified random sampling, each class (e.g. land use, land cover, change type) is treated as a strata.
-Then, a sample is randomly taken from each sample, either in proportion to area, in proportion to expected variance, or in equal numbers across strata.
+Then, a sample is randomly taken from each strata, either in proportion to area, in proportion to expected variance, or in equal numbers across strata.

 2. Learning objectives
 -----------------------